Sachielsc/Charles_First_Java_Test_Script/README.md

 ### Make sure Maven is correctly downloaded and configured before we run the scripts
 - First we need to set the path for Java JDK and Maven in system variables;
   - Click [here](https://stackoverflow.com/questions/19090928/mvn-command-is-not-recognized-as-an-internal-or-external-command) to find more details
-- Then we need to go to the directory that contains our pom.xml file and Run `mvn` install;
+- Then we need to go to the directory that contains our pom.xml file and Run `mvn install`;
   - Click [here](https://docs.microsoft.com/en-us/azure/devops/artifacts/maven/install?view=azure-devops) to find more details

 ### Important update notes on 2019/08/16